 Futura is a member of the geometric sans-serif typeface family.
-In 1927 this font was designed by Paul Renner.
+Paul Renner designed this font in 1927.
 It was a contribution to the New Frankfurt project.
-It is based on geometric shapes, especially the circle, and spiritually it seems identical with the Bauhaus design style of the period.
+Using geometric shapes, especially the circle, it has a spiritual resemblance to Bauhaus design.

-A famous quote about the Futura font is “You Have Never Used the Real Futura,” but you might think that why is this?
+A famous quote about the Futura font is “You Have Never Used the Real Futura,” but you might think, why is this?

-It happened because one of Futura’s many extant competitors created dozens of copies shortly after its release in 1927, and now there are a lot of copies in the market that is why it has been endlessly reanalyzed emulated, and flagrantly ripped off.
+One of Futura’s’ many extant competitors created dozens of copies shortly after its release in 1927.
+It’s been endlessly analyzed, emulated, and blatantly copied.
+Now there are a lot of documents in the market.

-The more counterfeits are simple, the copies of the Futura font family started adopting new formats, many of these colonize the name of Futura despite the many ancestries and stylistic differences from the original Futura font, which Paul Renner designed in 1927.
+The copies of the Futura font family started adopting new formats.
+Many of these colonize the name of Futura despite the many ancestries and stylistic differences from the original Futura font, which Paul Renner designed in 1927.
+The more counterfeits are simple.